Reflecting on the OECD Irish Research

 • The issues to consider in deploying or ‘integrating’ these technologies into the school?

 The findings in these 5 chapters could be extended in the future by evaluating specific Irish case-studies in each of these areas.
-Imagine learning how Irish post-primary schools are using digital technologies to support digital literacy across the school.
+Imagine learning how Irish primary and post-primary schools are using digital technologies to support digital literacy across the school.
 By building on this research the Department can go deeper and share the successful processes and challenges of these, and other approaches, in Irish schools.

 Scroll to Top